vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.3_Kmers-and-Jaccard-Similarities/Kmer-Exercise-1_What-are-Kmers.md

   * If the `--type` argument is specified, then the Kmer should be checked before output for whether it contains characters that are not in the DNA or Protein alphabets, respectively, and invalid Kmers and the sequence-id they came from should be written to STDERR instead of STDOUT.
   * On exit the program should report to STDERR the number of sequences read, the number of Kmers written to STDOUT, and the number of invalid Kmers found.

+Use VScode to save `extract_kmers_from_fasta.py` in the `Code/` subdirectory.

 7. Run `extract_kmers_from_fasta.py` on the following files, which will be found in subdirectory `1.3_Kmers-and-Jaccard-Similarities/Data/`.
 These files are all small, so you should be able to figure out what the output should be in your head.
 Each of the files will contain one "bad" sequence, i.e., a sequence that contains invalid characters for that file-type.

 * test_dna.fna
 * test_protein.faa

-Experiment with different values for `K`.
+Experiment with different values for `-K`.
 Then, see how the output changes  when you specify the `--type` argument.
 * BONUS: What do you think will happen if you use the 'dna' type for the protein file, or the 'protein' type for the DNA file?
 Try it, and see if you have guessed correctly.

 ## Solution Check instructions: